 What is muscular dystrophy?

-Muscular dystrophy is an umbrella name covering a number of muscle diseases caused by genetic mutations, where the muscles steadily become weaker.
-Because more than 30 separate genes are involved the origin of these diseases, it’s complex, and that’s why there’s very little available in the way of drugs to treat the condition.
+MD is a name covering a number of muscle diseases caused by genetic mutations, where the muscles steadily loose their strength.
+There are more than 30 separate genes are involved in these diseases.
+That’s why there’s very little available in the way of drugs to treat the condition.

-There are many types of muscular dystrophy and each kind affects a different group of muscles.
+There are many types of MD and each kind affects a different group of muscles.
 The symptoms vary from mild to severe and can be treated or even reversed, but not cured.
-In some cases the disease can be life threatening or fatal, ending in either respiratory failure or cardiomyopathy, a disease of the heart muscle.
+In some cases the disease can be life threatening or fatal, ending in problems breathing or a disease of the heart muscle.

 One study has revealed ‘promising results’ from treating muscular dystrophies with mesenchymal stem cells from a substance called Wharton’s jelly.
 Taken from the umbilical cord, this is also called WJ-MSCs.
-The Polish study achieved ‘significant improvement’ across a number of muscles for most patients, and there weren’t any dangerous side effects.
+The Polish study achieved ‘significant improvement’ across a number of muscles for most patients.
+There weren’t any dangerous side effects.

-While using WJ-MSCs in neurological patients remains controversial, the research proves stem cell therapy testing is a reasonable experiment under the circumstances.
-And this brings hope to people suffering from Muscular Dystrophy.
+While using WJ-MSCs in neurological patients remains an issue, the research proves stem cell therapy testing is a reasonable experiment under the circumstances.
+This brings hope to people suffering from MD .

 Current treatments for muscular dystrophy

 Current treatments for the disease include supportive care and drugs.
-Steroids have proved incredibly useful but can have side effects that are hard to handle, things like severe weight gain, delayed puberty, behaviour problems and bone fractures.
+Steroids have proved incredibly useful but can have side effects that are hard to handle.
+Things like severe weight gain, delayed puberty, behaviour problems and bone fractures can be issues.

 The results of the stem cell research